GabrielTrigo/GabrielTrigo/README.md

 *As a Software Engineer at Autoglass®, I leverage cutting-edge technologies and innovative solutions to design and deliver secure, scalable products that serve thousands of users.
 I collaborate closely with cross-functional teams to ensure our software meets the highest standards of quality and performance, continuously optimizing and enhancing our applications to stay ahead in a rapidly evolving industry.*

+*Software Engineer with 8+ years of experience specializing in desktop application development with Delphi and web solutions using ASP.NET Core and JavaScript.*

+*I have strong expertise in Delphi/Pascal and JavaScript, and I am also proficient in C#, PHP, and Python.
+My work covers all phases of the Software Development Life Cycle (SDLC) and DevOps practices, always aiming for efficiency and quality in projects.*

+*A technology enthusiast with a mindset of continuous learning, I am constantly seeking new technologies and opportunities to enhance my skills.
+With an analytical approach, I am detail-oriented and communicative.*

-*Graduated in Software Engineering from Cesumar University with the highest grade on the final project titled "Industrial Process Monitoring System Based on IoT and AI - Visual Defect Detection."*
+*Graduated in Software Engineering from Universidade Cesumar, I completed my final project with top marks, presenting the "Industrial Process Monitoring System Based on IoT and AI - Visual Defect Detection" project.*

-*Specialized for over 8 years in developing desktop applications with Delphi and web applications with ASP.NET Core and JavaScript.
-I have a strong interest in Machine Learning and DevOps engineering, and I am proficient in various programming languages, including Delphi/Pascal and JavaScript, as well as being proficient in PHP, C#, and Python.
-I am skilled in DevOps practices and all stages of the software development lifecycle (SDLC).*

-*I am a technology enthusiast and a lifelong learner, always eager to explore new technologies and improve my skills.
-I practice good programming techniques, create custom tools, and enjoy low-level development.
-I am analytical, communicative, and detail-oriented.
-I embrace challenges, learn quickly, and adapt to any technology.*
+*I am passionate about computing and driven by challenges, quickly learning and adapting to new technologies with ease.*

 - 🚀 As a toolsmith, I am skilled at quickly building tools to solve technical problems and improvising solutions to technical challenges;
 - 🌍 I live in Brazil